 - We celebrate individual freedom and diversity.
 Affirmation and belief in Jesus Christ as Lord and Savior is the only requirement for baptism.

-- We look to the Bible as the the instrument imparting God’s Word to the people of God.
-We encourge and respect the right of each individual to interpret the meaning of holy scripture in one’s own life.
+- We look to the Bible as the instrument imparting God’s Word to the people of God.
+We encourage and respect the right of each individual to interpret the meaning of holy scripture in one’s own life.

 - As a congregation we practice believer’s baptism by immersion.
 We recognize all forms of baptism.